 In conclusion, Harris said that although the $15 million was not appropriated in the budget, the tax credits could spur some growth in the future.

-“The River Edge changes are needed in her area, and I strongly encourage a yes vote,” Harris said.
+“The River Edge changes are needed in (Gordon-Booth’s) area, and I strongly encourage a 'yes vote',” Harris said.

 At the end of the day if lawmakers want job growth, they have to put their money where their mouth is, Gordon-Booth said.

 SB 3527 passed 101-11, and the Senate concurred 51-0 later that day.
-The bill will now go to Gov. Bruce Rauner for consideration.
+The bill was signed into law by Gov. Bruce Rauner this summer.